Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-npT9klQEOaY.md

 >
 > [Music]
 >
->, yeah i know about that golf command i know
+>, yeah I know about that golf command I know